 Tips For Students What To Do In Melbourne, Australia.

-A network of trams, trains, and buses in Melbourne extends beyond the central business district (CBD) and into the suburbs.
+In Melbourne, a network of trams, trains, and buses can be found in the areas outside of the central business district (CBD).

 Things To Do

 Melbourne's suburbs and Victoria's regional centres have a unique flavour.
-If you live in the centre of Melbourne, or the inner suburbs surrounding the city centre, you can reach the central business district of Melbourne via public transportation in a matter of minutes, making it simple for you to take advantage of the city's many festivals, free events and a wide range of live music and theatre.
+If you live in the central business district of Melbourne or any of the inner suburbs that surround the city centre, you can reach the central business district of Melbourne via public transportation in a matter of minutes, making it simple for you to take advantage of the city's many festivals, free events, and diverse offerings of live music and theatre.
 The more distant suburbs of Melbourne each have their own events and exciting things to do, while the central business district of Melbourne is still very easy to reach by public transportation (train, tram, or bus).

 Ask Your University, College Or School.